sebastianmarkow/deoplete-rust/README.md

 cargo build --release
 ~~~

-Copy binary to `./target/release/racer` to location of your choosing.
+Copy binary to `./target/release/racer` to a location of your choosing.
 (e.g. to `/usr/local/bin`)

 ### Get Rust source code